 As expected, the prices observed in Africa and Asia differ significantly.
-In Africa, organised criminals responsible to transport the scales have to make it worth their while and will send out large shipments to limit the marginal cost.
+In Africa, organised criminals responsible for transporting the scales have to make it worth their while and will send out large shipments to limit the marginal cost.
 Within the pangolin trade, just as in other illegal transnational trafficking, the product on offer will be more expensive along the chain towards the end user.
-As such, the price of scales in Nigeria is also wholesale figure and much lower than in Asian consumer countries (Chart 4).
+As such, the price of scales (wholesale) in Nigeria is also much lower than in Asian consumer countries (Chart 4).